Maintainer(s): Cayle Sharrock

 This document may include preliminary concepts that may or may not be in the process of being developed by the Tari community.
 The release of this document is intended solely for review and discussion by the community of the technological merits of the potential system outlined herein.

-The Thaum is a unit of magic.
-Thaums are used to power the DAN's economic engine.
+Tari is used to power the DAN's economic engine.

-This RFC describes the motivation and mechanism of the Tari to Dan peg-in mechanism.
+This RFC describes the motivation and mechanism of the Minotari to DAN peg-in mechanism.

 Side-chains are related to their parent chains via a pegging mechanism.
 In general, peg-in transactions (transferring value to the side-chain) are straightforward.
 One locks value up on the parent chain, which can be referenced by the side-chains.
 However, the reverse transaction is fraught with difficulty, since the parent chain must know almost nothing about the transaction particulars of the side chain.
 We know this is the case, otherwise the entire side-chain + parent-chain system are forced to work in lock-step and the two chains are really just one larger, more complicated chain.

 Peg outs are particularly difficult if the participants change on the side-chain (as opposed to say, payment channels, like the Lightning Network, where the same parties peg-in and -out).

 For Tari, we propose a slightly different approach: A one-way peg with persistent 2nd-layer burn.

 Because the operating principle is quite similar to that of a gas turbine, we call this approach the turbine model.
 Fuel (Minotari) is fed into the turbine, which is burnt (also burnt :)) which produces a hot, motive gas (Tari) that drives the engine (the DAN).
 The exhaust gas is ejected from the rear of the turbine (a portion of the instruction fees are burnt).